symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 method to decide which configuration files to load.

 The Symfony Standard Edition's `AppKernel`_ class implements this method by loading the ``app/config/config_*environment*.yml`` file.
-You are, of course, free to implement this method differently if you need a more sophisticated way of loading your configuration.
+You are free to implement this method differently if you need a more sophisticated way of loading your configuration.

 .. _front controller: https://en.wikipedia.org/wiki/Front_Controller_pattern
 .. _Symfony Standard Edition: https://github.com/symfony/symfony-standard